 Social security in South Africa and SASSA grants

-A guide to the South African Social Security Agency (SASSA): who must arrange SASSA payments, who can claim SASSA grants and what are the SASSA grant amounts.
+A guide to the South African Social Security Agency (SASSA): who must arrange SASSA payments, who can claim SASSA grants and how much are SASSA grant amounts.

-Social grants in South Africa are administered by SASSA alongside insurance-based schemes that cover areas such as unemployment and SASSA child grants.
+SASSA grants are administered alongside insurance-based schemes that cover areas such as unemployment and child benefits.
 SASSA was created in 2005 and involved a transition from local to national administration of social security in South Africa.
 This enabled South Africa to increase its coverage of social grants from around two million beneficiaries to almost 14 million in just over a decade by 2010.

 SASSA grants cover the following areas: